learn-py4web/learn-py4web.github.io/unit8.md

 Compared to the recorded lecture, the [code for form processing with py4web](https://github.com/learn-py4web/lecture_py4web_forms) changed in one important respect.
 The rule is this.
 Suppose we create a URL signer `url_signer`.
 Then:

-    Whenever `url_signer` is used in a template, we must include `url_signer` in the `@action.uses` _before_ the template.
+    Whenever `url_signer` is used in a template, we must include `url_signer` in the `@action.uses`.

 Example:

 ```
 @action('index')
-@action.uses(url_signer, 'index.html', db, auth.user)
+@action.uses('index.html', url_signer, db, auth.user)
 def index():
     ...
 ```

-The reason is this.  `url_signer`, to sign the URL, needs a key that is in the session.
+This makes sense, as the fixtures are the things that should be "in place" before the page is processed.
+More in detail, `url_signer`, to sign the URL, needs a key that is in the session.
 In the `on_request` method, the URL signer generates the key it needs to sign the URLs.
-Hence, we must list the `url_signer` before the template, to ensure that the signing key has been produced before the template is processed.
+Hence, we must list the `url_signer` in the fixtures, to ensure that the signing key has been produced before the template is processed.